Quickstart

 The recommended testnet bundling service endpoints are:

-Instantiate an uploader in the bundler-upload-sdk using this endpoint and the public testnet API key:
+Instantiate an uploader in the using this endpoint and the public testnet API key:

 Limits are in place for the public testnet bundler.
-For production use at scale, we recommend running your own bundling service as explained here, or get in touch
+For production use at scale, we recommend running your own bundling service as explained , or

 The above example demonstrates posting data in a single Load Network base layer tx.
 This is limited by Load's blocksize, so tops out at about 8mb.